Best Car Battery for Arizona

 Keep the Battery Clean

-Dust and dirt can act as a conductor as it collects on top of your battery, draining the batteries power, and can also lead to corrosion of the battery, affecting the power flow.
+Dust and dirt can act as a conductor as it collects on top of your battery, draining the battery’s power, and can also lead to battery terminal corrosion, affecting the power flow.

 Check for Warning Signs